cytochrome/tpipe-pp/README.md

 tpipe++  ...  tpipe clone with Unbuffered features.
 ===

 ##Overview##

-**tpipe** is very useful program created by Juanjo Garcia.

-but when I use it as pipe duplicator with dzen2, it doesn't output characters to pipe immediately, because of buffered-io between stdin/out/pipe (probably).
+**tpipe++** is unbuffered version of **tpipe** which duplicates stdin to command-lines which has passed.

+###details...###
+**tpipe**, which has created by Juanjo Garcia, with basic features to duplicate pipes, is very useful program.

+When I used tpipe with dzen2, the output characters wouldn't be shown immediately.
+I thought it may be caused by buffered-io between stdin/out/pipe.

-tpipe++ fixed this issue, and written in c++ on the way :p
+and I wrote unbuffered piping program, in c++ on the way :p and the issue is disappeared.

 -----
 ##Usage##